 I am not a student of the University of Lapland.
 Can I participate in courses?

 Yes.
 But you need to apply through the Open University

 .
 There will be a course fee.

 How do I get a hold of my teacher?

-Send them an email: any teacher has an email address using their first name and surname: email@example.com address.
+Send them an email: any teacher has an email address using their email@example.com address.
 You may also see them, or call them, during their office hours.
 You’ll find the office hours below.

 How do I know which course to take?